cobbzilla/mobiletto/README.md

 It supports apps that are agnostic to where files are stored.

-# Using storage services
+# Basic usage
     const { mobiletto } = require('mobiletto')

-    // general usage
+    // General usage
     const api = await mobiletto(driverName, key, secret, opts)

-    // to use 'local' driver:
+    // To use 'local' driver:
     //   * key: base directory
     //   * secret: ignored, can be null
     //   * opts object:
     //     * mode: optional, filesystem permissions to set when creating new files and directories, default is 0700 const local = await mobiletto('local', '/home/ubuntu/tmp', null, {mode: '0700'})

-    // to use 's3' driver:
+    // To use 's3' driver:
     //   * key: AWS access key
     //   * secret: AWS secret key
     //   * opts object: